compsci201/compsci201.github.io/percolation/faq.md

 Yes, we won't deduct for that for PercolationUF (PercolationDFS should not have backwash, if it does there's a major error).
 You can think of the water as filling back up from the bottom.

-If you finish early, you can try to eliminate backwash without using a second union-find structure for extra credit.
+If you finish early, you can try to eliminate backwash without using a second union-find structure or worsening the runtime's order of growth for extra credit.
+Our tests for PercolationUF compare your grid to both an IPercolate implementation which removes backwash and one which does not.
+Thus, whether or not you implement backwash should not affect your correctness score.

 Your solution to eliminate backwash should be isolated within PercolationUF - that is, it should be independent of the IUnionFind implementation used and the visualizer.
-In addition, your order of growth should not increase as a result of implementing backwash removal.
+In addition, the Big-Oh runtime of every method should not increase as a result of implementing backwash removal, otherwise you will fail the engineering tests.

 ####How efficient should the methods in PercolationUF be?